hernanmd/MetacelloFileDownload/README.md

 ```

-### If you have mirror URL's for your resource file
+### If you have mirror URLs for your resource file

 The same as above, specify the raw URL to your resource files